 History of Glen Echo Park

 Glen Echo Park began in 1891 as a National Chautauqua Assembly, which taught the sciences, arts, languages, and literature.
-By the early 1900s Glen Echo Park had become a premier amusement park, serving the Washington area until 1968.
+By the early 1900s, the site had become Glen Echo Amusement Park, the premier amusement park serving the Washington area until 1968.
 In 1971, after the federal government obtained the land, the National Park Service began managing the park.
 The National Park Service collaborated with artists and arts organizations to create a rich arts program in the spirit of the original Chautauqua movement.
 Today the park is managed by the nonprofit Glen Echo Park Partnership for Arts and Culture, Inc. on behalf of Montgomery County, Maryland.

-The National Park Service continues its role in managing the grounds and providing historic interpretation, while the Partnership oversees facilities and programs.
+The Partnership oversees the Park's arts and cultural programs and maintains the historic facilities.
+The National Park Service continues its role in managing the grounds and providing historic interpretation.

 Today, the park is host to many resident arts and cultural organizations, artist studios, a thriving social dance program, a restored carousel, and numerous classes in visual and performing arts.